Rohan-Joseph-2002/sudoku-solver-java/README.md

-# Sudoku Solver
+# Sudoku Solver - Java

+Hi, and Welcome to my Graphical User Interface Sudoku Solver!

-My Sudoku Solver will be able to take user sudoku board inputs, check if it solvable and then solve sudoku board, displaying the solved board as a result, using a recursive backtracking algorithm.
-If the sudoku board is not solvable, the application will print out a statement detailing this.
-It is important to note that the current iteration of my application will be limited to 9 x 9 sudoku boards.
+My Sudoku Solver will be able to take in any sudoku board input, check if it is solvable, solve the given board and display the solved board.
+If the given board is not solvable, then the application will display a message indicating this.
+It is important to note that this current iteration of my application is limited to only 9 by 9 sudoku boards.

-This application can be used by anyone with an interest in sudoku but needs help in solving a sudoku board.
-This application serves to check whether a solvable, as well as displaying the solved board for the user.
+I hope you all find this application useful!

+*Cheers,*

-*Cheers, Rohan Joseph*
+*Rohan Joseph*